Powerlearnproject/se-day1-assignment-bbcnewsataklti/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications. that use to help enables Innovation,ensuring, Ensures Software Reliability & Security and Supports Scalability & Performance.
 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The Birth of Software Engineering (1968 – NATO Conference) The term "software engineering" was first introduced at the 1968 NATO Software Engineering Conference.
+2.The Rise of Structured Programming (1970s – 1980s):-Structured programming became a key solution to the software crisis, promoting better organization and readability of code.
+3.The Shift to Agile and DevOps (2000s – Present):-Agile methodologies like Scrum and Kanban became popular, allowing faster and more adaptive software development

+Traditional methodologies like Waterfall were often too rigid, leading to delays in delivering software.
 List and briefly explain the phases of the Software Development Life Cycle.